 What to do

 Visit Latteria Perenzin for award-winning cheeses such as inbriago, aged in Glera grape pomace.
-Contact the lovely owner, Erika for a private visit of their ageing cellar or to book an aperitivo with cheese tasting.
+Contact the lovely owner, Erika, for a private visit of the ageing cellar or to book an aperitivo with cheese tasting.

 Give Grappa a chance

-For a change of grape scene, visit Distilleria Bonaventura Maschio to see their copper distillers and taste their Prime Uve Grappa distilled from fresh grapes.
-If you have more time, head west to Bassano del Grappa and visit Capovilla and be amazed by more than 60 types of Grappa made from various (some wild) fruits and herbs.
+For a change of grape scene, visit Distilleria Bonaventura Maschio to see copper distillers and taste the Prime Uve Grappa distilled from fresh grapes.
+If you have more time, head west to Bassano del Grappa and visit Capovilla – be amazed by more than 60 types of Grappa made from various (some wild) fruits and herbs.

 Appreciate art through food

-When in Venice, visit the Gallerie dell’Accademia to admire The Last Supper by Paolo Veronese, painted in 1573 and covering an entire wall.
+When in Venice, visit the Gallerie dell’Accademia to admire The Feast in the House of Levi by Paolo Veronese, painted in 1573 and covering an entire wall.